IntersectAustralia/hcsvlab-docs/WebAppDevSetup.md

     $ rake jetty:reset_all # only run this command the first time for subsequent starts run $ rake jetty:start a13g:start_pollers
     $ rails s

+As mentioned in the calls above, `$ rake jetty:reset_all` should be run the first time when setting up HCSVLAB.
+It can also be used to reset Solr and Sesame when required.

 To check that the required processes are running, the script `/hcsvlab/script/system_check.sh` can be run.

 If running `$ bundle install` results in the following error, then try installing the bundler gem `$ gem install bundler`.